 Sayulita, Nayarit

-Best for: beginners and intermediate surfers
+BEST FOR: Beginners and intermediate surfers

 North of Puerto Vallarta, Sayulita is one of the world’s hippiest surf towns, all thanks to its great vibes and good wave reputation.
 A paradise for longboarders and beginners, there is a wide variety of mellow breaks to choose from, both lefts and rights, offering long rides and consistent swell.

-Best time to go: Between December and April, but you’ll find good conditions here all year round.
+BEST TIME TO GO: Between December and April, but you’ll find good conditions here all year round.

 Mazatlán, Sinaloa

 Home to some of the best all-rounder surf beaches in Mexico, Mazatlán is a magnet for south and southwest swells.
-The hollow and fast point breaks in the area offer some incredibly long rides of up to 1,600 ft (500 meters), with numerous barreling sections.
+The hollow and fast point breaks in the area offer some incredibly long rides of up to 1,600 ft (500 m), with numerous barreling sections.
 There are plenty of A-frame breaks, most of them with sand bottoms, which cater to every level and taste.

 Playa Los Pinos offers excellent surf for beginners, while Playa Olas Atlas, literally meaning “big wave,” is recommended for more experienced riders.